UnrealSolutionsLtd/RuntimeVideoRecorderLibs/README.md

 ![bp_nodes](https://github.com/UnrealSolutionsLtd/RuntimeVideoRecorderLibs/assets/2128080/cf886712-fa30-4579-8f22-48d9458dc2ce)

 How to use:
 Buy & download RuntimeVideoRecorder from [website](https://unrealsolutions.com).
-If you are not satisfied with the product quality then ask for a refund in Discord.
+If you are not satisfied with the product quality then ask for refund in Discord.

 Additional information: